Tomb Raider (2013 video game): Development

 Following Tomb Raider: Underworld, Crystal Dynamics was split into two teams; one beginning work on the next sequential pillar of the Tomb Raider franchise, the other focusing on the newly created spin-off Lara Croft series (debuting with Lara Croft and the Guardian of Light in 2010).
 Following pre-announcement media hype while the game's title was under embargo, in November 2010, Square Enix filed for trademark of the slogan for the new Tomb Raider game; "A Survivor is Born".
 Square Enix revealed in December that Tomb Raider was in production for nearly 2 years.
 Studio head Darrell Gallagher said that the new title is unlike anything what was before, describing it as an origin story of Lara Croft and her journey on a new way.

 In January 2012, when asked if the game would be available on Nintendo's Wii U console, Crystal Dynamics global brand director Karl Stewart responded that there were no plans to have the game available on that platform.
 According to Stewart, the reason for this was that "it would not be right" for the game to simply be ported, as the developers built the game to be platform-specific before the Wii U was announced, and also mentioned that if they started building the game for the platform, the team would have build it very differently and with unique functionality.
 The multiplayer mode was created by Canadian video game development studio Eidos-Montréal, known for making Deus Ex: Human Revolution.
 That May, the game was delayed and was scheduled for the first quarter of 2013.
-Darrell Gallagher said that they wanted to create a new things for this title and was the reason for delay.
+Darrell Gallagher said that they were "doing things that are completely new" for this title and was the reason for delay.
 The Definitive Edition framerate is unlocked on PlayStation 4, varying from 32 to 60fps (averaging 53.36fps).
 The Xbox One version is locked to 30fps (averaging 29.98fps); both versions of the game have a resolution of 1080p.